Shoot black and white on purpose

 Focus on what makes black and white interesting

-Adapt to the situation of the light
+Adapt to the situation of light

 Make good use of the environment

 This applies to all types of photography, find an interesting angle to shoot from, this usually makes the photo more interesting.
-Give the viewer the chance to see the world differently, from a different angle.
+Give the viewer a chance to see the world differently, from a different angle.

 Do the post-processing thoughtfully